Tyler Construction Engineers, P.C.

 Introduction

-Victor Tyler is Founder, President and Principle Engineer of Tyler Construction Engineers, P.C. located in Nashville, Tennessee.
-He is an author, consultant, and a registered Professional Engineer in the state of Tennessee with more than thirty years of engineering, construction, and business experience.
-His firm provides construction support and enterprise management training services to the engineering and construction industry.
+Victor Tyler, Founder, President and Principal Engineer of Tyler Construction Engineers, P.C. located in Nashville, Tennessee.
+He is an author, consultant, and a registered Professional Engineer in the state of Tennessee with more than forty years of engineering, construction, and business experience.
+His firm provides construction support and construction management training services to the engineering and construction industry.

 In 2010, he wrote and published the study book “How To Estimate Road Construction Accurately”.
 The book was specifically written for small contractors in the road building industry.
 He has also presented many training seminars and workshops on construction business management and cost estimating.
 He is currently finalizing development of a construction software application (RoadbidTemplates.com) to assist small contractors to accurately capture their costs and competitively bid DOT construction jobs.